OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

  * @CustomFunction
  * Divides two numbers using batching
  * @param dividend The number being divided
- * @param divisor The number to divide the dividend with
+ * @param divisor The number the dividend is divided by
  * @returns The sum of the two numbers
  */
 function div2(dividend: number, divisor: number) {